 This train of events continued for several years, with me constantly trying to convince everyone that I was the ‘normal’ one and my friends were just ‘crazy extroverts’.

-As time went on, my self-confidence and self-esteem became so low, that I wouldn’t even sing ‘Happy Birthday’ to my children in our own home, for fear of being judged!
+As time went on, my social anxiety even stopped me from answering the telephone in case I didn’t know the caller, and I wouldn’t even sing ‘Happy Birthday’ to my children in our own home, for fear of being judged!

 My countless experiences at the hands of the schoolyard bullies had taught me that I was unworthy of a normal, stress free existence and that my lot in life was to pander to the desires of the Alpha Males in my ‘Tribe’.
 Over time I began to believe it myself.